Polymarket vs Kalshi: Which Prediction Market Is Better in 2026?

 Kalshi is better stocked on futures markets than Polymarket Global.
 In basketball, you can trade markets like series exact score and next coach, while Polymarket is usually limited to championship winners and awards.

-At the end of the day, both platforms offer more markets than the best betting sites, as they can both offer non-sports markets you won't find at DraftKings, FanDuel, or BetMGM.
-Although the best sportsbook promos tend to be much more lucrative than what you'll get at Kalshi or Polymarket.
+Both platforms offer more markets than the best betting sites, as they can both present non-sports markets you won't find at DraftKings, FanDuel, or BetMGM.
+That said, the best sportsbook promos tend to be much more lucrative than what you'll get at Kalshi or Polymarket.

 |---|---|---|

-In plain English, Kalshi gets most expensive around the middle of the market, near 50 cents, and becomes cheaper as prices move toward the extremes.
-For most markets, its posted taker fee range is between $0.07 and $1.75 per 100 contracts.
+To put this simply, Kalshi's fees are at their worst around the middle of the market, near 50 cents, but they're much less noticeable as prices move toward the extremes.
+For most markets, the posted taker fee range is between $0.07 and $1.75 per 100 contracts.

-This means takers get clipped the most around the 50-cent mark, while makers can come out ahead when their resting order gets picked off.
+If math isn't your thing, in simple English, this formula means that takers get clipped the most around the 50-cent mark, while makers can come out ahead when their resting order gets picked off.
 The current US fee schedule also includes a temporary 50% taker rebate through April 30, 2026, which is paid weekly.

 Kalshi is built around a US exchange model.
 Polymarket is split between a US exchange product and a separate global platform.